rocky-linux/wiki.rockylinux.org/docs/rocky/repo.md

 During a minor release lifecycle as a package receives updates, the previous version will coexist in the repositories to allow a user to downgrade in case of a regression or other use cases (such as security only updates).
 Upon new minor release, all previous updates/versions that are *not* the latest are not carried over.

-Rocky Linux 9 does not currently support this policy.
+Rocky Linux 9 does not currently support this policy and can be expected in a future Rocky Linux 9 version.
+Please see [Peridot Issue #18](https://github.com/rocky-linux/peridot/issues/18).

 ## Base Repositories